SmiNat/Clickup_API/README.md

 ### ClickUpAPI - FastAPI

-For FastAPI methods token is set in main.py file.
-Request header always uses the token and the basic url address set in main.py file.
+For FastAPI methods token is set in get_methods.py file.
+Request header always uses the token and the basic url address set in get_methods.py file.

+To start a FastAPI based on ClickUp API use commend:
+> uvicorn clickup_api_fastapi.main:app --reload

 ## Methods based on ClickUp API